 Physical intervention will never be used as a consequence and always as a last resort.
 Whether it is reasonable to use physical intervention and to what degree, also depends on the age and understanding of the pupil and whether they have Special Educational Needs or disabilities.
-Staff at The Pears Family School are MAPA trained (Management of Actual or Potential Aggression).
+Staff at The Pears Family School are CPI trained (Management of Actual or Potential Aggression) with the the most recent training carried out in September 2022.
 If a situation requires intervention, they will apply the appropriate and approved strategies.
-The Pears Family School staff undertook this training at the start of 2019 and this is updated at regular intervals.
-The school also has an in house trainer who is able to give initial training and support to new staff joining the school throughout the year document is available from the school on request or to download from the DfE Website).
+The school also has an in house trainer who is able to give initial training and support to new staff joining the school throughout the year.